xXShaneXx/C-/StlLibrary.md

 }

 // Be careful with iterator invalidation
-// After modifying container, previously obtained iterators
+// After modifying the container, previously obtained iterators
 // might become invalid

 Common Pitfalls to Avoid
-Using operator[] with map when checking for existence Forgetting to check iterator validity
+Using operator[] with map when checking for existence.
+Forgetting to check iterator validity.
-Not considering iterator invalidation
+Not considering iterator invalidation.
-Using wrong container for the use case
+Using the wrong container for the use case.
-Manual loops where STL algorithms would be better Additional Resources
+Manual loops where STL algorithms would be better.
+Additional Resources
 C++ Reference
 STL Algorithms Complexity
 C++ Core Guidelines
-Remember to compile with modern C++ standards (C++11 or later) to access all features: g++ -std=c++17 your_file.cpp -o your_program
+Tip: Compile with modern C++ standards (C++11 or later) to access all features: g++ -std=c++17 your_file.cpp -o your_program